pypeit/PypeIt/doc/image_proc.rst

 ====================

 The main parameters dictating the image processing workflow are provided in the table below.
-The first column gives the parameter, ordered by their affect on the algorithm above, and the second column gives its default value, independent of the frame type.
+The first column gives the parameter, ordered by their effect on the algorithm above, and the second column gives its default value, independent of the frame type.
 The subsequent columns give generic changes to those defaults made for each frame type; empty cells in these columns mean the parameter has